AlienX77-cmd/Machine-Learning-Project-Deployment/README.md

 Link to the web application: https://alienx77-cmd-multiple-disease-prediction-system-web-app-dhd6ta.streamlit.app/

 The Multiple Disease Prediction System is consisted of diabetes, heart, and pakinson disease prediction system.

-The user must input each required data in all the fields as required to use the each predictive system.
+The user must input all the required data in all the fields as required to use the each disease predictive system.